Theta lifting for loop groups: Introduction

 \section{Introduction}

 The study of automorphic forms on loop groups was initiated by Howard Garland.
-In a series of papers \cite{G2}--\cite{G7}, he has studied the Eisenstein series on loop groups among many other things.
-Subsequent works in this area include studies of representations of loop group over p-adic fields through various sophisticated techniques \cite{BK1, BGKP, BKP, P2}, which will have important applications to automorphic forms.
-See also \cite{P1, Li1, GMM, LL} for the following works on loop Eisensteins series, and \cite{CLL} for an example of Kac-Moody Eisenstein series beyond the loop case.
+In a series of papers \cite{G3}--\cite{G8}, he has studied the Eisenstein series on loop groups among many other things.
+Subsequent works in this area include studies of representations of loop groups over $p$-adic fields through various sophisticated techniques \cite{BK1, BGKP, BKP, P2}, which will have important applications to automorphic forms.
+See also \cite{P1, Li1, GMP, LL} for subsequent works on loop Eisensteins series, and \cite{CLL1, CLL2, CGLLM} for the Kac-Moody Eisenstein series beyond the loop case.
 We refer the readers to \cite{BK2} for a more complete list of literatures.

 On the other hand, in the joint work \cite{GZ1, GZ2} of H. Garland with the second named author, the Siegel-Weil formula was established for loop groups which relates the integral of theta functions and certain Eisenstein series on loop groups, in a way analogous to the finite dimensional situation.
 See \cite{Z1} for some background on the theory of Weil representations and theta functionals for loop symplectic groups, and also \cite{Li2, LZ, Z2} for more related results on these subjects.
 The main goal of this paper is to further study the theta lifting, and in particular adapt the so-called tower property to the loop group setting.
 To begin with, let us first explain the motivation and summarize some classical results in the finite dimensional case.